 ‘Failed Updates’ comes across as one of the major issues plaguing Windows 10 users during its upgrade.
 It occurs when not enough free storage is available for the task to be completed.
-This is set to change as Microsoft has come up with a practical alternative – Storage Reserve.
-With the upcoming Windows 10 v1903, the software-giant will automatically reserve enough space to ensure the process completes without any hassles.
+This is set to change as Microsoft has come up with a practical alternative – Reserved Storage.
+The software-giant will automatically reserve enough space to ensure the process completes without any hassles.
 It will reserve 7GB of disk space to prevent big Updates from failing.
 This post explains how the new Storage Reserve will work in Windows 10.

-Through activation of Storage Reserve feature, less space will be consumed by updates, apps, temporary files, and system caches.
+Through activation of the Reserved Storage feature, less space will be consumed by updates, apps, temporary files, and system caches.
 Moreover, the feature will not only reserve storage but also be utilized for the day to day smooth running of your PC.

 Whenever an optional feature is installed, Windows will invariably increase the amount of reserved storage.
 This practice ensures there’s enough space available to maintain this feature on your device when updates are installed.
 That said, you can downsize the space quota by uninstalling optional features, not in use.